What Barclays needed

 - Extra points were earned by stating how confident each person is with their response

-- Answering incorrectly led to forfeiting a life, when they had none left the game was over.
+- Answering incorrectly led to forfeiting a life; with no lives left, the game was over.

 - Their scores were ranked against their peers with the chance to retry and improve their score